If your request is turned down

-Some sensitive information isn’t available to members of the public.
-If this applies, an organisation must tell you why they can’t give you some or all of the information you requested.
+Some sensitive information is not available to members of the public.
+If this applies, an organisation must tell you why they cannot give you some or all of the information you requested.

 They might ask you to be more specific so they can provide just the information you need.

-An organisation can also refuse your Freedom of Information (FOI) request if it will cost more than £450 (£600 for central government) to find and extract the information.
+An organisation can also refuse your Freedom of Information (FOI) request if getting information will cost more than £450, or £600 if the organisation is:

 Reviews and complaints

-If an organisation doesn’t provide you with the information you requested, you should first ask them to review their decision.
+If an organisation does not provide you with the information you requested, you should first ask them to review their decision.

 If you’re not satisfied with the organisation’s response, you can complain or appeal to the information commissioner for: